SAILING INSTRUCTIONS

 Perpetual Rookie prize for the fastest rookie in the Small Keelboat class.

-The award ceremony will be held at the Meeting Point and take place Sunday 17.th September at
+The award ceremony will be held at the Meeting Point and take place Sunday 21.th September

 The participant confirms by his/her signature at the registration, that participation in